Posts Building an Apple-1 Reproduction in 2024 - Part 3: The Retro Chip Tester

 Although it wasn’t exactly cheap, I am glad I built the RTC.
 It gave me more confidence about completing the assembly of the Apple-1 reproduction, and hopefully will also be useful for other projects.

-Part 4 will cover the assembly of the Apple-1.
+Part 4 covers the assembly of the Apple-1.